Text Alert Sign-Up: Text MABILLS to 40649

 Current Bill #: H.604

-Bill Synopsis: H.604 bill would remove the religious exemption to vaccination, which would deny in-person schooling to children who desperately need it, including those from communities of color and underprivileged backgrounds, and those with special needs.
+Bill Synopsis: H.604 would remove the religious exemption to vaccination, which would deny in-person schooling to children who desperately need it, including those from communities of color and underprivileged backgrounds, and those with special needs.
 H.604 will also require all schools to report immunization and medical exemption data to the Massachusetts Department of Public Health, to annually publish and make publicly available aggregate immunizations and exemptions data for each school and school district.

 An Act Promoting Community Immunity